geamdev/countries-graphql/readme.md

 ### Why we use GraphQL Code Generator?

-In order to have all the types that we have in our api we use [graphql-code-generator](https://www.graphql-code-generator.com) since this way we can obtain the typeScript typing of each of our entities which saves us the time of not defining the types ourselves.
+To get all the types we have in our API, we use [graphql-code-generator](https://www.graphql-code-generator.com) as it allows us to obtain the TypeScript typing of each of our entities, which saves us time by not having to define the types ourselves.

+### Contribución

+If you wish to contribute to this project, please follow the steps below:

+1. Perform a fork of the project
+2. Create a branch with your feature: `git checkout -b feature/feature-name`.
+3. Perform a commit of your changes: `git commit -m 'feature-name'`.
+4. Push to the branch: `git push origin feature/feature-name`.
+5. Perform a pull request

+### Créditos

+This project was created by [Geampiere](https://geampiere.vercel.app) with ❤️.

 ### License